 Besides being used for pain relief Copaiba oil benefits also include:

 - Used with a carrier oil to apply topically for joint and muscle pain relief.
-See my dilution guide for further into.
+Apply at up to 5% concentration.

 - Used topically as a mild antiseptic for wounds.